Vyral/base-template/_posts/2022-03-31-how-1031-exchanges-help-sellers.md

 date: 2022-03-31 00:00:00
 tags:
   - Real Estate
-excerpt: What 1031 exchanges are, and how they could benefit you as a seller.
+excerpt: What are 1031 exchanges, and how can they benefit you as a seller?
 enclosure:
 pullquote:
 enclosure_type: video/mp4